-Thirty years and counting, Shark Week is coming – it starts August 9!
-Why is it that people are drawn to these unusual creatures?
-It can’t be because they are cuddly and fuzzy.
+Thirty years and counting, Shark Week!
+Undeniably, these unusual creatures command our attention!
+And it can’t be because they are cuddly and fuzzy.
 So I can only guess that it is because of how mysterious and dangerous they seem to be.

 Add to that that they are remnants of a long ago world, that survived into our modern age.
 Oh wait a minute – is that so?